 include:servers.mcsv.net # Mailchimp

-include triggers recursive lookups. include:_spf.google.com alone uses 3–4 lookups.
-This is the most common cause of exceeding the 10-lookup limit.
+include can trigger further lookups behind the scenes.
+For example, Google’s list (include:_spf.google.com) alone uses 3–4 lookups.
+This is the most common reason people exceed the 10-lookup limit.

-~all # Soft fail: mark as suspicious but accept (common during transition)
+~all # Flag as suspicious but deliver (good during setup)

-?all # Neutral: no opinion on unmatched senders (rarely useful)
+?all # No opinion on unlisted senders (rarely useful)

-+all # Pass everything: defeats the purpose of SPF (never use this)
++all # Allow everyone — defeats the entire purpose (never use this!)

 redirect

-Only takes effect if no mechanisms in the record match.
-Cannot be used with all.
+Only takes effect if nothing else in the record matches.
+Can’t be used together with all.

-RFC 7208 limits SPF evaluation to 10 DNS lookups.
-If your record exceeds this limit, the entire SPF check returns a permanent error (PermError) — which means SPF effectively doesn’t work at all.
+The standard that defines SPF limits you to 10 DNS lookups when processing an SPF record.
+If your record goes over this limit, the entire check breaks — it returns a permanent error, which effectively means SPF doesn’t work at all for your domain.

 a # 1 lookup